gsharabok/InvoiceCrop/README.md

 	</p>

 <h2> Points to note:  </h2>
 <p>	1.
 If the image quality is high enough, the image will be contrasted and changed to pure black and white.
-This is the perfect scenario. <br>
+This is the perfect scenario.
 If the quality is too bad, the words could become indistinguishable. <br>
 	2. In most cases, there is only one table for the invoice so only res1.jpg will be created.
 Otherwise, multiple files will be created. <br>
 	3. If a different output format is needed names inside cv2.imwrite() can be changed. <br>
 	4. Tilted images will be corrected.
 However, this does not apply to tiny tilt, since the available tools are not this precise. <br>